Featured Project: Mava Field School

 PPIS Methodology

-At the heart of the Mava Field School is a methodology called PPIS—short for Participant Research, Place-based Documentation, Interdisciplinary Corroboration, and Situational Learning.
+The Mava Field School uses the PPIS methodology —Participant Research, Place-based Documentation, Interdisciplinary Corroboration, and Situational Learning.
 Developed by the Institute of Creative Repair, this approach supports the sharing of knowledge in dynamic, collaborative ways, keeping both the physical and intangible elements of heritage alive.

 Venda Edition